ehrjs2022/LTF-DELSTM/README.md

 > A Lightweight Multi-Horizon Forecasting Framework for Operational Water Quality Management in Reservoir Systems(On the Review), Environmental Modelling & Software, 2026

 ## Authors
-Dogeon Lee, Jihoon Shin, YoonKyung Cha (수정 필요) Abstract
+Dogeon Lee, Jihoon Shin, Taeseung Park, Jaegwan Park, Jonggyu Jung, YoonKyung Cha Abstract
 This code repository implements the training and evaluation pipelines for the proposed LTF-EDLSTM model, along with five comparison models: LSTM, GRU, BiLSTM, Transformer, and Temporal Fusion Transformer (TFT).
 The repository also includes code for performance analysis and visualization based on the final optimized version of each model.